chittrakumari/Keep-It-TO-DO-LIST-APP-using-React-Native-/README.md

-# KeepIt
+# Keep It

- KeepIt is a <b>TO DO LIST App built using React Native</b> where a user can add  new tasks and delete it too.
+<b> Keep It is a TO DO LIST App built using React Native</b> where a user can add  new tasks and delete it too.

     The data of the app(i.e the tasks entered by the user) is stored  on  Firebase which is NOSQL Cloud based database and we directly write and read the data from the database.
 After the read and write operations the state of the App